willgerman/excursions-api-server/README.md

 ## Run Locally

 All instructions below are written for MacOS/Unix systems.
 If you are on a different environment you must use the equivalent commands.
+These instructions assume you have already configured and deployed a MongoDB Cluster to use for this project.

 #### 1. Clone the repository and change directories in to the project.
 ```